 - Post-doctoral (post-graduate) diploma in Applied Linguistics and TESOL, Leicester University, England

-- Master’s in Contemporary Literary Studies, Lancaster University, England
+- M.A. in Contemporary Literary Studies, Lancaster University, England

 - B.A. and Teaching Diploma, American University of Beirut, Lebanon